riyaagrahari/ARM-Templates/VNet-With-Subnets_and_NSG/README.md

 For default values , you may refer to [`Parameter.json`](https://github.com/riyaagrahari/ARM-Templates/blob/master/VNet_Template_MultipleSubnet/Parameter.json) file.

 Below is the Architectural Diagram for the setup which will be made.
 Vnets and subnets will be created and network security rules are applied to subnets using NSG.
 Deployment of virtual machine needs to be done by the user using the template.
-This template creates the resources upto sub-netowrk level.
+This template creates the resources upto sub-network level.

 ![Azure_Virtual_Network_Within_VNet_Architecture](https://user-images.githubusercontent.com/24872414/60388745-684a7d80-9ad3-11e9-9d48-1fe94b6a4177.jpg)